purewhite2010/technicallytim/content/wordpress-to-pelican.md

 I believe it results in blogs that are more focused on content than on the web application that displays the content.

-I've choosen to use [Pelican](https://github.com/getpelican/pelican), mostly because I've enjoyed learning Python over the last year, and this gives me another excuse to play with some Python.
+I've chosen to use [Pelican](https://github.com/getpelican/pelican), mostly because I've enjoyed learning Python over the last year, and this gives me another excuse to play with some Python.
 I'm also more comfortable in Python than some of the other options so this allows me to hack away on the code if I want to.